-Imagine that your body is a building, then Yin Yoga takes care of the foundation, the beams and the structural aspects.
+Imagine that your body is a building.
+Yin Yoga takes care of the foundation, the beams, and the structural aspects.
 Yin Yoga transforms your body from the inside.

-There is gentle yoga, dynmaic yoga, yoga for strength and even yoga with pets, or yoga with goats.
+There is gentle yoga, dynamic yoga, yoga for strength, and even yoga with pets, or yoga with goats.
 But only some styles of yoga take you deep into your body.
 A place that is below the muscles, in the bones and tendons.

 Yin Yoga is a journey into your inner self, just let you and surrender to it.

-Yin Yoga is a quiet and simple practice.
+Yin Yoga is a quiet and rather simple practice.
 But this does not mean that it is easy or superficial.
-It works deeply with our body.
+It works deeply with our bodies.

 Yin Yoga is based on the Taoist concepts of Yin and Yang, two opposite and yet complementary principles that are present in nature.

-There are also other contrasts: cold and heat, below and above, calm and emotion, rigid and flexible.
+There are also other contrasts: cold and heat, below and above, calm and emotion, stiff and flexible.

 We are Yin and Yang

-If we transfer these principles to the human body, the rigid connective tissues are yin, while the muscles or blood are yang.
+If we transfer these principles to the human body, the rigid connective tissues are yin, while the muscles or blood are yangs.

 Yin Yoga prioritizes work on all yin tissues, also known as connective tissues, which respond best to slow and stable workloads.